-• Windows Only: An additional setting is recommended for eMake emulation (--emake-emulation), which is covered in "Setting Electric Make Emulation for Windows" on page 3-4.
+Windows Only: An additional setting is recommended for eMake emulation (--emake-emulation), which is covered in Setting Electric Make Emulation for Windows.

 If your build environment is fairly constant, you may want to use environment variables to avoid respecifying values for each build.
 Environment variables function the same way as command-line options, but command-line options take precedence over environment variables.